o-romenskyi/o-romenskyi/README.md

-Hi, I’m @o-romenskyi They/He/She \n
+Hi, I’m @o-romenskyi They/He/She <br/>
-This Account Was Made For My School ✨ \n
+This Account Was Made For My School ✨ <br/>
+I am studying in Berlin. <br/>
 I’m really like to draw.
-One of my wishes is to make a game about my stuff \n I’m currently learning in Berlin \n
+One of my wishes is to make a game about my stuff. <br/>

 <!---
 commentar